 Charlize began to dole out portions of a half dozen dishes.
 She looked like a child at her own birthday party.
 Hopper was amazed at how well she was able to compartmentalize her emotions, moving so quickly from vulnerable to relentlessly cheerful and inquisitive.

-“The non-marriage marriage,” Hopper began, “is the kind of relationship you have with the woman who divorced you and then talks you into impregnating her again so that she can have a daughter.
-And don’t tell me what I am eating.
-It tastes good and I don’t want to lose that edge.”
+“The non-marriage marriage,” Hopper began, “is the kind of relationship you have with the woman who divorced you and then talks you into impregnating her again so that she can have a daughter.”

 Hopper sighed and finished his glass of wine.
 Their waiter poured more into both glasses.
 Charlize ordered another bottle.